qiboteam/qibolab/README.md

 Some of the key features of Qibolab are:

 - Deploy Qibo models on quantum hardware easily.
-- Create custom experimental drivers for custom lab setup.
+- Create experimental drivers for custom lab setup.
 - Support multiple heterogeneous platforms.
-- Use existing calibration procedures for experimentalists.
+- Use calibration procedures from [Qibocal](https://github.com/qiboteam/qibocal).

 ## Documentation